Gluten-Free Oatmeal Scotchies (Butterscotch Oatmeal Cookies)

 - Cover & Chill At Least 2 Hours.
 DO NOT SKIP this step!
 Cover your cookie dough (I transfer mine to an airtight container) and chill at least 2 hours, up to one day.

 - Preheat & Prep.
-When you’re ready to bake the cookies, preheat the oven to 350 degrees F. and line a baking sheet with parchment paper or a silicone mat.
+When you’re ready to bake the cookies, preheat the oven temperature to 350 degrees F. and line a cookie sheet with parchment paper or a silicone mat.
 Remove the dough from the fridge 15-20 minutes in advance of baking so the dough is soft enough to scoop.

 - Cool & Transfer.
 Allow the cookies to cool 2-3 minutes on the baking sheet before transferring to a wire rack to continue cooling.
 The residual heat from the pan and cookie will help set the centers of your cookies.

-FAQ + Tips And Tricks For The BEst Gluten-Free Oatmeal Butterscotch Cookies:
+FAQ + Tips And Tricks For The Best Gluten-Free Oatmeal Butterscotch Cookies

 Do NOT Skip The Chill Time!
 There are some cookie recipes you can make without chilling the dough, but this isn’t one of them.
 Chilling the dough allows the flour and oats to hydrate and soften, which means the cookies spread *just* the right amount, and they won’t end up dry or gritty.
 If you don’t chill the dough, the oats can be tough, the dough can feel a bit gritty, and the cookies will spread too much.